IsolatedSingularity/Minecraft-Generation/README.md

 ### 3. **Ender Dragon Pathing Graph**

 **Description:**
-The Ender Dragon’s movement is modeled as a graph with nodes representing critical positions and edges defining flight paths.
-Node distances are visualized using a colormap based on their Euclidean distance:
+The Ender Dragon’s movement in the End is modeled as a graph.
+Nodes represent key locations, such as the fountain and the tops of obsidian pillars.
+Edges connect these nodes, encoding the dragon’s flight paths.
+This visualization helps analyze the dragon's AI behavior, critical points, and path traversal probabilities.

+Node colors represent distances from the center fountain:
 $$
 \text{Distance} = \sqrt{x^2 + z^2}
 $$